pytorch/pytorch/docs/source/notes/extending.rst

 Adding operations to :mod:`~torch.autograd` requires implementing a new :class:`Function` subclass for each operation.
 Recall that :class:`Function` s are what :mod:`~torch.autograd` uses to compute the results and gradients, and encode the operation history.
-Every new function requires you to implement 3
+Every new function requires you to implement 2
 methods:

-- ``__init__`` (*optional*) - if your operation is parametrized by/uses
-  objects different than :class:`Variable` s, you should pass them as arguments to ``__init__``.
-For example, ``AddConstant`` function takes a scalar to add, while ``Transpose`` requires specifying which two dimensions to swap.
-If your function doesn't require any additional parameters, you can skip it.
 - :meth:`~Function.forward` - the code that performs the operation.
 It can take as many arguments as you want, with some of them being optional, if you specify the default values.
+All kinds of Python objects are accepted here.
-Keep in mind that only :class:`Variable` s will be passed in here.
-You can return either a single :class:`Variable` output, or a :class:`tuple` of :class:`Variable` s if there are multiple.
+  :class:`Variable` arguments will be converted to :class:`Tensor` s before the call, and their use will be registered in the graph.
+Note that this logic won't traverse lists/dicts/any other data structures and will only consider Variables that are direct arguments to the call.
+You can return either a single :class:`Tensor` output, or a :class:`tuple` of :class:`Tensor` s if there are multiple outputs.
 Also, please refer to the docs of :class:`Function` to find descriptions of useful methods that can be called only from :meth:`~Function.forward`.
 - :meth:`~Function.backward` - gradient formula.
 It will be given
-  as many arguments as there were outputs, with each of them representing gradient w.r.t. that output.
-It should return as many :class:`Tensor` s as there were inputs, with each of them containing the gradient w.r.t. corresponding input.
-If your inputs didn't require gradient (see :attr:`~Variable.needs_input_grad`), or it was non-differentiable, you can return :class:`None`.
+  as many :class:`Variable` arguments as there were outputs, with each of them representing gradient w.r.t. that output.
+It should return as many :class:`Variable` s as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
+If your inputs didn't require gradient (see :attr:`~Variable.needs_input_grad`), or were non-:class:`Variable` objects, you can return :class:`python:None`.
 Also, if you have optional arguments to :meth:`~Variable.forward` you can return more gradients than there were inputs, as long as they're all :any:`python:None`.

 Below you can find code for a ``Linear`` function from :mod:`torch.nn`, with additional comments::